Cygnar Light Warjack

 - Between advancing, bounding leap and reposition, you can have a Minuteman 16" up the table with very little effort.

 - Major Markus “Siege” Brisbane is the Minuteman's best friend when it comes to damage output.
 Under his feat even high armor infantry squads evaporate from Flak Field, while the slug guns can now seriously damage any heavy in the game.

 - They're also excellent targets for Explosivo, as with two ranged attacks with high Pow guns they make for excellent sources of RFP, all while increasing their anti-infantry capabilities to a ludicrous degree.

 - Warcasters with Blur or Bullet Dodger give them a chance to escape being shot to pieces.

 - Captain Kara Sloan allows them to fully boost both Slug Guns and use Bounding Leap if she allocates two focus to them and casts Guided Fire.

-- Nemo1 can extend his CTRL area to keep the jack within it all the time.
+- Nemo1 can extend its threat and capabilities.
 Additional inches from Locomotion, as well as the STR bonus from Lightning Shroud are also not negligible.